Classical Guitar Music in Printed Collections

 Bibliographic Control; Editorial Standards and Practices

-We have attempted provide the kind of specificity that comes from authority control by using incipit images from the indexed publications themselves.
+We have attempted provide the kind of specificity that comes from title authority control by using incipit images from the indexed publications themselves.
 This way, a user looking for a particular piece can determine, for example, which of the many works by Sor titled “Moderato” in various collections is the one he or she is looking for.
 The same user may find the same piece in another collection under the title “Estudio” or “Study”; a thorough examination of the index might be necessary in order to find every published version.

 Titles in the index follow spelling and capitalization as found in the collections in which they appear.
 For instance, Noad’s The Renaissance Guitar contains “Drewrie’s Accordes” while Willard’s The Library of Guitar Classics contains “Drewerie’s Accordes.”
 (The Jane Pickering Lute Book indicates the title as both “Drewries accordes” and as “drewries accordes.”)
 No attempt has been made to correct titles or names of composers except in cases of the most gross and obvious error.